 Interviewer: It's a very systematic process!

-Mitsunaga: The system put forward is based on the cumulitive experience and wisdom of practitioners from ancient times; if you understand the purpose of the ascetic-line well and train dilligently, you're sure to proceed accordingly.
+Mitsunaga: The system put forward is based on the cumulative experience and wisdom of practitioners from ancient times; if you understand the purpose of the ascetic-line well and train dilligently, you're sure to proceed accordingly.
 So even though I had chronic pain, I thought with the blessing of past masters and the Buddhas I'll be protected, and I believed wholeheartedly in the well worn path and the strength of the ascetic-line I was walking.

 Interviewer: And on passing the 100th day you receive white clothes and become a byakutai-gyoja (白帯行者) right?